-Mapping in this table is based on results from the Environment Agency's Upstream Ouse 1D-2D model.
+Mapping in this table is based on results from the Environment Agency's Upstream Ouse 1D-2D model and the Brampton 2D model.

 At the planning application stage, a site-specific flood risk assessment will be required if any development is located within Flood Zones 2.
 Other sources of flooding should also be considered.
 Where a site specific FRA has produced modelling outlines which differ from the Flood Map for Planning then a full evidence based review would be required; where this is acceptable to the EA then amendments to the Flood Map for Planning may take place.